langchain-ai/langchain/docs/explanation/agents.md

 # Agents

-Agents use an LLM to determine which tools to call and in what order.
+Agents use an LLM to determine which actions to take and in what order.
+An action can either be using a tool and observing its output, or returning to the user.
 Here are the agents available in LangChain.

 For a tutorial on how to load agents, see [here](/getting_started/agents.ipynb).